Interaction-Augmented Instruction: Modeling the Synergy of Prompts and Interactions in Human-GenAI Collaboration: Introduction

 Towards this goal, there has been a series of previous research that attempted to reveal and advance the interaction-text prompt synergy.
 Gao~\etal~\cite{Gao2024} and Hu~\etal~\cite{Cook2025} have developed taxonomies of interaction paradigms for interactive GenAI applications, such as GenAI as a medium, tool, partner, and mediator.
 However, the taxonomy is mostly descriptive and is difficult to use to guide the generation of new designs for new scenarios.
 Riche \etal~\cite{Riche2025} proposed AI-Instruments, extending instrumental interaction~\cite{Beaudouin-Lafon2000} by treating prompts themselves as manipulable interface objects, guided by three principles: Reification, Reflection, and Grounding.
 These principles enrich the considerations for generating new interaction designs but fall short in comparing multiple designs within a model that explicitly represents the interplay between text prompts and other interaction modalities.

 To fill this gap, through a deductive and iterative process, we propose the Interaction-Augmented Instruction (IAI) model: a compact entity–relation graph that makes explicit how precise GUI interactions and free-form prompts are composed into the executable instructions consumed by GenAI (\autoref{fig: teaser}-B).
 The model comprises six entities: Human (\textbf{H}), Interaction (\textbf{I}), Text Prompt (\textbf{T}), Augmented Instruction (\textbf{Aug}), GenAI (\textbf{G}), and Artifact (\textbf{A}).
-By consolidating candidate roles into this minimal set, the model highlights \textbf{Aug} as the single explicit input to GenAI, thereby simplifying comparison across paradigms and clarifying how different interfaces combine \textbf{T}, \textbf{I}, and \textbf{A} to construct \textbf{Aug}.
+By consolidating candidate roles into this minimal set, the model highlights \textbf{Aug} as the explicit input to GenAI, thereby simplifying comparison across paradigms and clarifying how different interfaces combine \textbf{T}, \textbf{I}, and \textbf{A} to construct \textbf{Aug}.
 We further systematically enumerated all pairwise relations and preserved only those that are semantically meaningful, discriminative, and interpretable (\autoref{tab: entity}).

 Building on this foundation, to examine if our IAI model can be generally applied to describe and differentiate existing GenAI systems' interfaces, we revisit a curated corpus of GenAI-powered interactive systems and map each system’s interaction workflow to one or more directed paradigm graphs (\autoref{fig: teaser}-C).
-From the corpus, we distill twelve frequent and composable atomic paradigms organized by interaction timing (pre- or post- GenAI invocation) and resource availability (prompt-only vs. artifact-grounded).
+From the corpus, we distill twelve frequent and composable atomic paradigms organized by interaction timing (pre- or post-GenAI invocation) and resource availability (prompt-only vs. artifact-grounded)\footnote{We provide an interactive browser for paradigms and annotated tools: \url{https://interaction-augmented-instruction.github.io/}}.
 These paradigm graphs based on the IAI model serve as high-level abstractions of interaction workflows, enabling tools to be clustered and compared.